Mark Johnson (boxer)

 Marcellus Joseph Johnson (born August 13, 1971), better known as Mark "Too Sharp" Johnson, is an American former professional boxer who competed from 1990 to 2006.
-He is a three-time world champion in two weight classes, having held the IBF flyweight title from 1996 to 1999; the IBF junior bantamweight title from 1999 to 2000; and the WBO junior bantamweight title from 2003 to 2004.
+He is a three-time world champion in two weight classes, having held the International Boxing Federation (IBF) flyweight title from 1996 to 1999; the IBF junior-bantamweight title from 1999 to 2000; and the World Boxing Organization (WBO) junior-bantamweight title from 2003 to 2004.

 A fast and skilled southpaw, Johnson reached a peak Ring magazine pound for pound ranking of fifth in 1998, and is the first African-American boxer to win a flyweight world title.
 In 2012 he was inducted into the International Boxing Hall of Fame.

 Amateur career

 Johnson was an amateur standout, winning the 1989 U.S. national championships at light flyweight.

 Professional career

 Flyweight

 Johnson, defeated Francisco Tejedor to win the IBF Flyweight title in 1996.
 Although he never attained significant popularity due to his weight class and lack of defining fights, he went on to become one of the top pound for pound fighters in boxing for several years.
 Johnson conceded in a 2001 interview that his decision to manage his career independently during his peak, rather than signing with an established promoter, contributed to his inability to secure high-profile fights, "I realized I had to have some management like a Don King or a Bob Arum or a [Lou] Duva to get these fights."